fbpx

 Back to Templeton Ideas

-Gretchen Rubin is a New York Times bestselling author, podcaster, and entrepreneur who is known for thought-provoking investigations into happiness and human nature.
-She began her career in law, even clerking for Supreme Court Justice Sandra Day O’Connor before pivoting to a career as a writer.
-Gretchen joins the podcast to discuss how she became a writer, the books and spiritual teachers that have inspired her, and how a case of pink eye led her to investigate the human senses.
+Gretchen Rubin is a New York Times bestselling author, podcaster and entrepreneur who is known for her thought-provoking investigations into happiness and human nature.
+She began her career in law, even clerking for Supreme Court Justice Sandra Day O’Connor, before pivoting to a career as a writer.
+Some of Gretchen’s most popular books include The Happiness Project and Better Than Before.
+Her newest book is entitled Life in Five Senses: How Exploring the Senses Got Me Out of My Head and Into the World.

 Transcripts of our episodes are made available as soon as possible.
 They are not fully edited for grammar or spelling.